 The French?

-Who who is going to pay for this?
+Who is going to pay for this?

-Democrat and I need to I need I need somebody to do some research here.
+And I need somebody to do some research here.

-I need to find out as quickly as we can the U.S. birth rate, how many babies are born in this country every I don't care, legal, illegal, need to know how many babies are born every year in this country.
+I don't care legal, illegal, I need to know how many babies are born every year in this country.

-Because Mrs. Clinton said today that every child born in the United States should get a $5,000 baby bond from the government to help pay for future costs of college or buying a home.
+And you multiply that number times 5,000, as in dollars, because Mrs. Clinton said today that every child born in the United States should get a $5,000 baby bond from the government to help pay for future costs of college or buying a home.

-She made the suggestion during a forum hosted by a congressional black caucus, said I like the idea of giving every baby born in America $5,000 account that'll grow over time so that when that young person turns 18, if they have finished high school, they'll be able to access it to go to college, maybe they'll be able to make that down payment on their first home.
+She said, I like the idea of giving every baby born in America a $5,000 account that'll grow over time so that when that young person turns 18, if they have finished high school, they'll be able to access it to go to college.

 She didn't offer any estimate of the total cost or how she would pay for it.